Decoupling the "What" and "Where" With Polar Coordinate Positional Embeddings: Related Work

 \paragraph{Alternative positional embeddings.} The original Transformer \citep{vaswani2017attention} uses sinusoidal embeddings to encode absolute positions; which are added to the token embeddings only at the input layer.
 The sinusoidal positional embeddings also generally underperform w.r.t more modern methods for relative positional embeddings \citep{su2024rope} which inject this information at every layer.
-It has been shown that autoregressive Transformers do not require explicit encoding of positional information to operate \citep{irie19trafolm, irie2025positional}.
-This is also somewhat reminiscent of fast-weight programmers (FWPs) \citep{schmidhuber1992fastweights}, which are now known as unnormalized linear Transformers that also did not use explicit positional encoding.
-Such Transformers tend to have better length extrapolation properties than both absolute and relative positional embeddings \citep{kazemnejad2023impact}, although this comes at the expense of their in-distribution performance. \citet{shaw2018relative} introduced a relative positional embedding which uses a separate set of keys that are selected based on the distance of the key and query.
+It has been shown that autoregressive Transformers do not require explicit encoding of positional information to operate \citep{schmidhuber1992fastweights, irie19trafolm, irie2025positional}.
+Such Transformers tend to have better length extrapolation properties than both absolute and relative positional embeddings \citep{kazemnejad2023impact}, although this comes at the expense of their in-distribution performance.
+In the 1990s, neural sequence models, e.g., the Neural History Compressor \citep{schmidhuber1992history}, used a relative positional encoding based on the inverse time that went by since the last unexpected input. \citet{shaw2018relative} introduced a relative positional embedding which uses a separate set of keys that are selected based on the distance of the key and query.
 Music Transformer \citep{huang2019music} proposed a more efficient implementation of this relative positional embedding. \citet{dai2019transformerxl} propose a different variant, where instead of learning a separate key for each offset, they use a learned projection of sinusoidal ``offset encodings'', which are inspired by the absolute positional encodings.
 This approach generalizes better to longer lengths in practice.
 Additionally, the authors train sequentially within documents and allow attention to the previous batch, enhancing the long-range capabilities of the models further. \citet{wang2020complex} generalized this idea of ``offset encodings'' by using complex-valued embeddings of inputs to encode information about the content, global position and their order relationships within the sequence.
 T5 \citep{raffel2020t5} takes a different approach: their method groups token pairs in log-sized buckets based on their distance, and it adds a learned per-bucket bias to the attention logit, allowing it to decrease the importance of far-away context.
 ALiBi \citet{press2022alibi} takes inspiration from this, adding learned scores to the attention matrix that decay with relative distance.
+While PoPE bears some resemblance to CosFormer \citep{zhen2022cosformer}, such as the cosine function used to score relative distance between key and query, their crucial difference is the form of the weighting based on relative distance between a pair of key and query vectors.
+Specifically, CosFormer uses a single scalar frequency $\theta$, but it does so in a very different way compared to the RoPE-like positional embedding.
+In CosFormer, the cosine term is used as a position-dependent decay on the entire key and query vector based on the distance between.
+In this sense, CosFormer is more similar to ALiBi than to RoPE.
+Whereas PoPE applies the downweighting on a per-component (per-channel) basis rather than using a single scalar decay for all the components.
+This difference is crucial because, RoPE-like multi-frequency positional embeddings are similar to the Fourier transform: placing the right coefficients in the right frequency channel can create arbitrary position-based attention patterns.
+This, in theory, enables precise attention to specific positions, which is hard to achieve with a scalar decay as in ALiBi or CosFormer.
 Geometric \citep{csordas2021ndr} or stick-breaking attention \citep{tan2025stickbreaking} take a radically different approach: it replaces the softmax activation function with a stick-breaking process that gives priority to good matches that are nearby without explicitly encoding positions or offsets.
-The authors claim superior length generalization.
+The authors claim superior length generalization. \looseness=-1